thorlares/litepaper/UCL.md

 Scalability, the third key goal, emphasizes the system's adaptability and extensibility.
 It enables seamless support for both small-scale operations and large, complex applications [22,23].
 This scalability spans from simple point-based systems to intricate, data-intensive applications like search engines, another significant challenge for current decentralized applications.

 ## Fundamentals of UCL

+This section provides a high-level overview of the Universal Consensus Layer (UCL).
+A comprehensive and detailed explanation of the algorithms and mechanisms underlying UCL will be presented in a separate, dedicated paper.

 ### Native Executor